A Guide to Writing Compelling Product Descriptions That Sell

 - Did you use future and present tenses to help your customers feel like owners?

 - Did you proactively include relevant directions to anticipate and prevent returns?

-- Have you avoided “lazy” writing words such as: actually, literally, honestly, just, nice, sorry, that, very, kind of, maybe?
+- Have you avoided “lazy” writing words such as actually, literally, honestly, just, nice, sorry, that, very, kind of, and maybe?

 - Have you checked for correct grammar using a free tool like Grammarly?

 - Avoided hyperbolic words such as market-leading, breakthrough, innovative, stunning, ultimate, revolutionary